iojanblog/botija/README.md

 ### BOT setup

-Install telegram and chat @BotFather to create your BOT, at the en it should give you a token for HTTP API
+Install telegram and chat @BotFather to create your BOT, at the en it should give you a token for HTTP API, take note
->> /start
 >> /newbot

 Clone this repo and make a new config file based on `botija.cfg.sample`, then configure the token @BotFather gave you